Suor/django-cacheops/README.rst

 | **Manual caching**

-You can force any queryset to use cache by calling it's ``.cache()`` method:
+You can force any queryset to use cache by calling its ``.cache()`` method:

 .. code:: python

     Article.objects.filter(tag=2).cache()

-Here you can specify which ops should be cached for queryset, for example, this code:
+Here you can specify which ops should be cached for the queryset, for example, this code:

 .. code:: python